The Wedding Seating Plan

 Prominently displayed at your reception venue, your seating plan is likely to get a lot of attention from your guests.
 Use design ideas from your colour scheme or theme if you have one and perhaps try and match the look of your other wedding stationery.

 If you fancy something a little bit different, how about a Periodic Table themed seating plan!
-Each 'element' indicates an individual guest with colour coding used to show which table they are sitting at.
-This example has codes to show meal choice and table number too.

 One of my personal favourites is a London Underground themed seating plan.
 Each line is used to indicate a particular table, with stations becoming guest names.
 The London Tube map certainly has an iconic design, but there’s no reason why you couldn't base your plan on your own local transport system.